Passenger Directed Vehicle Driver Requirements in B.C.

 PDVs operating without a valid commercial vehicle inspection report may be ordered to have a vehicle inspection completed.
 Inspected vehicles may be issued a violation ticket for failure to display a valid decal, or failure to produce or have a valid inspection report.

-Requirements for child safety restraints in TNS vehicles
+Requirements for child safety restraints in ride-hail vehicles